AetherThings/AetherCone/README.md

 AirPlay mode remains the same.

 When music is playing via Spotify Connect, Bluetooth or AirPlay, a dial turn will go next or back depending on the direction of the turn.
 The center button will continue to function as a play/pause button.

+After completing these steps, to verify that you have the last firmware version, perform 1-5, and make sure Version says "FRM000104.03.01.0013".